Queen Charlotte: A Bridgerton Story – Release date, cast, trailer and news

 Another teaser trailer landed in February 2023.
 Watch it below:

-Queen Charlotte: A Bridgerton Story will land on Netflix on Thursday 4th May 2023.
-Meanwhile, Bridgerton seasons 1 and 2 are available to stream now.
+Queen Charlotte: A Bridgerton Story is available to stream on Netflix now.
+Bridgerton seasons 1 and 2 are also available to stream.
 You can buy The Viscount Who Loved Me and the Bridgerton book series on Amazon.

 Looking for something else to watch?
 Check out our guide to the best series on Netflix and best movies on Netflix, or visit our TV Guide and Streaming Guide.